Hepatorenal syndromeCirrhosis - hepatorenal; Liver failure - hepatorenal

 - Recent abdominal fluid tap (paracentesis)

-- Abdominal swelling due to fluid (called ascites, a symptom of the underlying liver disease)
+- Abdominal swelling due to fluid (called ascites, a symptom of liver disease)

-- Dark-colored urine (a symptom of the underlying liver disease)
+- Dark-colored urine (a symptom of liver disease)

 - Nausea and vomiting